pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Content -> Red Hat Repositories](/images/sat15.png)

-We will first searh for RHEL 8 repositories.
+We will first search for RHEL 8 repositories.
 Enter RHEL 8 x86_64 in the search field, click the Search button and then toggle Recommended Repositories swith to On.

 ![Red Hat Repositories Search](/images/sat16.png)